rooterkyberian/speedy_py_docker_build/README.md

 ## Fixing the build caching

-So your tyical Dockerfile for python app may look like [0-simple.Dockerfile](0-simple.Dockerfile).
+So your typical Dockerfile for python app may look like [0-simple.Dockerfile](0-simple.Dockerfile).
 And there is a problem with that.
 Every time ANYTHING in your repository is modified whole thing is being rebuilt.
 That is including the dependency installation step, i.e. accessing external resources and maybe even compiling some stuff.
-So basicilly all the time consuming stuff of your build.
+So basically all the time consuming stuff of your build.

 [1-cached.Dockerfile](1-cached.Dockerfile) is a fixed version.